Keeper-Security/Commander/README.md

 }]
 ```

 The format must be strict JSON or it will fail parsing.
+To import this file:

 ```bash
 $ keeper import --format=json import.json